 Welcome to our news and blogs.
 Here you’ll find the latest developments and insights from across our four longitudinal studies.

-CLS is seeking input on the scientific content of the Age 31 Sweep of Next Steps, a longitudinal cohort study following 16,000 people born in England in 1989-1990.
+CLS is seeking input on the first draft questionnaire of the Age 31 Sweep of Next Steps, a longitudinal cohort study following 16,000 people born in England in 1989-1990.

 Senior Communications Officer